cbworden/shake-doc/_sources/technical_guide.txt

 ShakeMap is not unique in describing intensity VI as corresponding to strong shaking.
 In the 7-point Japanese macroseismic scale, for which intensity 4 is equivalent to MMI VI, intensity 4 is described as "strong."
-In the European Macroseismic Scale (Grunthel et al., 1998), which is compatible MMI (Musson et al., 2010), the bullet description of intensity V is  "strong."
+In the European Macroseismic Scale (:ref:`Grunthel et al., 1998 <grunthel1998>`), which is compatible MMI (:ref:`Musson et al., 2010 <musson2010>`), the bullet description of intensity V is  "strong."
 Higher EMS-98 intensities are given bullet descriptions in terms of the damage they produce, rather than the strength of perceived shaking.